Women’s Survival Guide is a newsletter about women’s experiences in midlife.

 Premium Squad!

-For $5 a month or $60 a year Premium subscribers are treated to two monthly surprises that only they can see.
-They also get my undying love and thanks for supporting my work.
+For $5 a month or $60 a year Premium subscribers are treated to monthly surprises that only they can see.
+They also get my undying love and gratitude for supporting my work.

 About me: